 Mary is given the name she is to put on her child, and it is Jesus (Yeshua or Joshua), Yhwh is salvation or Yhwh delivers.

 This is on purpose because there is no mystery to the identity of the Christ child.
 He is the promised one who will sit on David’s throne as the Messiah who will be the one named Yhwh is our righteousness.

 What’s in a name though?
 It’s one thing to name Jesus, Jesus.
 It’s another thing if he lives up to his name.

 What is the testimony of the inspired authors of the New Testament?
-Yeshua, in his life, death, resurrection, and ascension became the righteousness of God for all who would place their trust in him.
+Jesus, in his life, death, resurrection, and ascension is the righteousness of God for all who would place their trust in him.

 Advent.
 Jesus has come and provided the very righteousness of God for us to have as our standing before God.